yuxian1996/En/_posts/2019-04-17-RealtimRendering-NormalMap.md

 ### Make Our Own Normal Map

 I created brick material with normal map.
-I used a height map as an reference to create the normal map.
+An height map is used as the reference to create a normal map.
 The surface is rasied higher when the color in height map is brighter and sunken deeper when the color is darker.
 The coordinate I use is from left to right, bottom to up, (0,0) is located in the bottom left corner.
 The right edge of a brick should face to positive x and looks redish.
 The up edge of a brick should face to positive y and looks greenish.
+We could add some noise to the normal map so the surface of a brick doesn't look completely flat.

 {% capture images %}
     ../assets/img/blog/RealtimeRendering/Assignment12/brick_height.png